Princesseuh/astro-eleventy-img/README.md

 4dWK95ygTq-640.png
 ```

-The included `Image` component is a thin wrapper around `generateImage`, it works for most needs but do not hesitate to build your own!
+The included `Image` component is a thin wrapper around `generateImage` and `generatePlaceholder`, it works for most needs but do not hesitate to build your own!

 ## [Complete Docs available here](./Docs.md)